20 days of fantasy and failure: Inside Trump’s quest to overturn the election

 “He was yelling at everyone,” a senior administration official recalled of Trump’s reaction.
 “He was like, ‘What the hell?
 We were supposed to be winning Arizona.
 What’s going on?’
 He told Jared to call [News Corp.
 Executive Chairman Rupert] Murdoch.”

-Efforts by Kushner and others on the Trump team to convince Fox to take back its Arizona call failed.
+Efforts by Kushner and others on the Trump team to persuade Fox to take back its Arizona call failed.

-Trump and his advisers were furious, in part because calling Arizona for Biden undermined Trump’s scattershot plan to declare victory on election night if it looked like he had sizable leads in enough states.
+Trump and his advisers were furious, in part because calling Arizona for Biden undermined Trump’s scattershot plan to declare victory on election night if it looked as though he had sizable leads in enough states.

 With Biden now just one state away from clinching a majority 270 votes in the electoral college and the media narrative turned sharply against him, Trump decided to claim fraud.
 And his team set out to try to prove it.